pclubiitk/pclub-website/_posts/2025-07-29-graphics-roadmap.md

 This project teaches the classic method of rendering 3D scenes, which forms the basis of most real-time graphics.
 You will manually implement the pipeline that takes 3D vertices, projects them into 2D space, and fills in the resulting pixels on the screen.

-A software rasteriser process geometry and renders the output to screen, as raster data(image/, buffer data).
+A software rasteriser processes geometry and renders the output to screen, as raster data.
 Without a subgroup being explicitly mentioned, if a software is called software rasteriser, it tends to be a cheap and resource efficient rasteriser which heavily approximates physical reality by clever techniques.
 During its development, you'll likely encounter and implement basic lighting and shading models such as Ambient, Diffuse, and Specular (like Phong or Blinn-Phong) to give surfaces a sense of depth and interaction with light.
-Writing a software rasteriser motivates the neccesity for GPU based APIs like openGL, vulkan, Metal, directX and webGPU.
+Writing a software rasteriser motivates the necessity for GPU based APIs like OpenGL, Vulkan, Metal, directX and webGPU.
 Ideally, it's better to implement features by thinking from first principles and I'd recommend Sebastian Lague for the same, and look around for algorithms from wikipedia or from HDMD book (see Links section).
 Another comprehensive source is the [Tiny Renderer Wiki](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).